AninditaBasu/indica/topics/api_rv.md

 ...
 ```

-If the results contain more than one page, this endpoint can be queried with `?expand=true&page=N` to get a specific page.
+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

-### `//conversations`
+### `/conversations`

 Returns all hymns where the poets and gods are singing to each other.
+This endpoint does not take any parameters.

 ```
 ...